actualsizeboat/monstergenerator/README.md

 ## Generating Hit Points

-18. Hit points are generated based on the creature's Constitution modifier, archetype, and movement.
+**18. Hit points are generated based on the creature's Constitution modifier, archetype, and movement.**
   - To avoid assigning and rolling hit dice, the actual hit point generation is arbitrary.
 It seems to mostly check out based on comparisons to SRD monsters.
   - Casters and Monsters with fly speeds have their hit points arbitrarily lowered to adjust for difficulty in hitting the monsters or tanking the damage per round.

 ## Generating Legendary Actions

-19. If Legendary Actions are selected at the time of Monster generation, three Legendary Actions will be generated.
+**19. If Legendary Actions are selected at the time of Monster generation, three Legendary Actions will be generated.**
   - The first Legendary Action will always be a one-cost Legendary Action.
   - Good-alignment creatures and evil-alignment creatures each have on additional Legendary Action available to select from.
   - Due to the way Actions are generated, low challenge rating monsters may generate the Legendary Action "Use Non-Attack Action" without any non-attack actions to choose from.